-The Guidebook and Training Website provide a comprehensive introduction to how to successfully use the assessment with infants, toddlers and young children with disabilities or at risk for disabilities.
-The comprehensive Guidebook offers an overview of the DPA-P and Project Play, defines play, the background literature on play, and explains why this assessment is needed.
+The guidebook and training website provide a comprehensive introduction to how to successfully use the assessment with infants, toddlers, and young children with disabilities or at risk for disabilities.
+The comprehensive guidebook offers an overview of the DPA-P and Project Play, defines play, discusses the background literature on play, and explains why this assessment is needed.
 Clear guidance helps practitioners and family members understand play, how to evaluate play, and how to use play for different purposes.

-- Explanation of how you evaluate activities at the absence, emergence, and mastery level for developing a plan
+- explanation of how you evaluate activities at the absence, basic, emergence, and mastery levels for developing a plan

 Table of Contents

-1. Introduction 2.
-Importance of Play in Development 3.
+1. Introduction to the DPA-P 2.
+The Importance of Play in Development 3.
 Categories of Play and Their Definitions 4.
 Administration of the DPA-P and Summary Evalution of Performance 5.
 How To Use the DPA-P Coding System 6.
 Activities to be Recorded and Not Recorded 7.
 Guidelines for Scoring Categories of Play Activities 8.
 Training Program 9.
-Guidelines for Constructing Toy Sets 10.
+Guidelines for Constructing Toys for DPA-P 10.
 Using the DPA-P Results to Design Interventions 11.
-Technical Information Epilogue
+Technical Information 12.
+Epilogue

-Dr. Karin Lifter is Professor of Applied Psychology at Northeastern University in Boston.
-She earned her PhD in developmental psychology from Columbia University and pursued postdoctoral training in developmental disabilities from the University of Massachusetts – Amherst.
+Karin Lifter is Professor of Applied Psychology at Northeastern University in Boston.
+She earned her PhD in developmental psychology from Columbia University in New York, and pursued postdoctoral training in developmental disabilities from the University of Massachusetts Amherst.
 She conducts descriptive and intervention studies on the play, language, and social development of young children with and without disabilities.

-Dr. Emanuel J. Mason is Professor Emeritus of Applied Psychology and School Psychology, Northeastern University and Professor Emeritus of Educational Psychology, University of Kentucky.
-He earned his doctorate from Temple University in Philadelphia in School Psychology.
-His research and teaching include educational research methods, and development of reasoning in children and adults.
+Emanuel J. Mason is Professor Emeritus of Applied Psychology and School Psychology, Northeastern University, and Professor Emeritus of Educational Psychology, University of Kentucky.
+He earned his EdD in school psychology from Temple University in Philadelphia.
+His research and teaching include educational research methods and development of reasoning in children and adults.

-Dr. Amanda M. Cannarella is an adjunct professor and educational consultant in the state of Massachusetts.
-She earned her PhD at Boston College in Applied Developmental and Educational Psychology.
+Amanda M. Cannarella is an adjunct professor and educational consultant in the state of Massachusetts.
+She earned her PhD at Boston College in applied developmental and educational psychology.

-Dr. Ashley D. Cameron is a licensed psychologist and Nationally Certified School Psychologist in the state of Massachusetts.
-She earned her PhD at Northeastern University and completed her training Franciscan Children’s Hospital and in public and charter schools.
-Currently, she serves as a school psychologist in the Boston Public Schools.
+Ashley D. Cameron is a licensed psychologist and Nationally Certified School Psychologist in the state of Massachusetts.
+She earned her PhD at Northeastern University, Boston, and completed her training at Franciscan Children’s Hospital and in public and charter schools.
+Currently, she serves as a school psychologist in Boston Public Schools.